vlutton/encore-ui/guides/roadmap.md

 Items marked either `now` or `soon` are naturally higher priorities than items marked `later`.

-This labelling also provides a bit of a road map for upcoming Encore UI features/work.
+This labelling also provides a bit of a road map for upcoming EncoreUI features/work.
 Ideally, issues marked as `soon` get moved over to `now` within a week.
 If not, they issue's priority should be re-evaluated.

 There should be no more than five issues labelled as `soon`, as it's unrealistic to work more than that over a short period of time (same goes for `now`).